Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

 \subsection{Generality of Non-Locality}

-For sufficiently doped quantum wells, the nonlocality behavior only depends on the inhomogeneity of the cavity mode, and can thus be recovered in other types of heterostructure, and for different cavity geometries.
+For sufficiently doped quantum wells, the non-locality behavior only depends on the inhomogeneity of the cavity mode, and can thus be recovered in other types of heterostructure, and for different cavity geometries.
 To demonstrate this, in Figure \ref{fig:parabolic} we show the case of ISB polaritons in a cavity containing parabolic quantum wells \cite{Goulain2023}.
 Here, the ISBT is still coupled to the TM mode of the cavity, but the continuously-graded material composition of the quantum well allows for a lower frequency ISB transition, and therefore larger ISB polariton coupling strength.
-To match the TM mode frequency to the ISB frequency, the cavity dimensions are slightly different from the square well case, with no GaAs buffer region (Fig. \ref{fig:parabolic}a).
+To match the TM mode frequency to the ISB frequency, the cavity dimensions are slightly different from the rectangular well case, with no GaAs buffer region (Fig. \ref{fig:parabolic}a).
 Despite the altered cavity dimensions, we still observe significant inhomogeneity in the fields, particularly at the interface between the metallic cavity plate and the gap.
 In addition, the lack of a buffer region means that the electrons in the quantum wells also experience the fields at the grating edges, which are highly inhomogeneous.

 As for the previous samples, Figure \ref{fig:parabolic}b shows the measured spectra when a magnetic field is applied, tuning the MP resonance across the ISB polaritons.
 Here, interaction of the MP with both polariton branches is visible thanks to the closer frequency alignment between the TM cavity mode and ISB, although the spectral features are slightly less clear due to the broadened polariton branches.
-For both polariton branches, these features include a cavity-induced broadening around the crossing point, a blue-shift of the MP from its bare frequency $\omega_B$ indicated as a black line, and an eventual red-shift of the polariton branches at strong $B$ fields, as seen in the square well case in Figure \ref{fig:figspectra}.
+For both polariton branches, these features include a cavity-induced broadening around the crossing point, a blue-shift of the MP from its bare frequency $\omega_B$ indicated as a black line as seen in the rectangular well case in Figure \ref{fig:figspectra}.